 Risk management

 Citizen privacy is a major concern.
-Therefore, a 'Privacy Impact Assessment' is carried out periodically to determine whether there are risks and what can be done about them.
+That is why we periodically check whether there are risks and what can be done about them.
+This is called privacy impact assessment (PIA).

 Legal basis